 (6) The Award Selection Committee will report the selection results (candidates for the award) to the Board of Directors.
 The secretariat will confirm with the award candidate (or their representative) whether they will accept the award.
 If the award candidate (or their representative) declines, the Award Selection Committee will discuss whether to make no award or to select another candidate.
 The Board of Directors will receive the recommendation of the Award Selection Committee, deliberate on it, and declare the award winner for the year.

-(7) The secretariat will present the award certificate and a commemorative item to the award winner (or their representative) at the annual conference.
-In addition, the results will be announced through the JLTA website, Twitter, Newsletter, and other publications.
+(7) The Award Selection Committee will prepare the award certificate and a commemorative item, and the president will present them to the award winner (or their representative) at the annual conference.
+The Award Selection Committee will ask other related committees to make the results public through the JLTA website, Newsletter, and other publications.

 - Selection criteria